Lunch and Learn

 March 20, 2019: Come have lunch with the Office for Inclusive Community to learn about their efforts in creating and sustaining an inclusive campus environment that meets the needs of all its members.

-May 29, 2019: Zac Perry will offer a history of, and window into the restoration and conservation efforts for, Reed Canyon, the 28-acre watershed in the heart of campus.
+June 5, 2019 (Eliot 216): Zac Perry will offer a history of, and window into the restoration and conservation efforts for, Reed Canyon, the 28-acre watershed in the heart of campus.